The symplectic arc algebra is formal: Formality via Hilbert schemes of Milnor fibres

-where the final arrow is induced from the Lefschetz fibration $\pi: \bar{A}_{2k-1} \rightarrow \bC$.
-Any stable rational curve $u$ (which is in particular a connected tree of rational curves) maps under \eqref{Eqn:Collapse} to a point, by the maximum principle in the base.
+\begin{proof} Any stable rational curve $u$ (which is in particular a connected tree of rational curves) maps under \eqref{Eqn:Collapse} to a point, by the maximum principle in the base.
 The relative Hilbert scheme $D_r$ maps into the big diagonal of $\Sym^k(\bar{A}_{2k-1})$, so the locus $B_r$ lies in the preimage of the big diagonal.
 Since the map from the Hilbert scheme to the symmetric product is crepant, the image of $u$ in $\Sym^k(\bar{A}_{2k-1})$ must have Chern one.
 Rational curves in the symmetric product arise from surfaces in $\bar{A}_{2k-1}$ by the tautological correspondence of \eqref{eqn:cylindrical-view}.
 The only Chern number one connected closed curves in $\bar{A}_{2k-1}$ are the spheres which form components of critical fibres of the projection $\pi$.
 It follows that $B_r$ is contained in the codimension two subset which is the preimage in the Hilbert scheme of the locus in the symmetric product of tuples which both lie over the big diagonal of $\bC^k$ and lie in the divisor defined by having support meeting the critical values of $\pi$. \end{proof}